erayd/libec-doc/chapters/roles_&_grants.md

 ##ec_role_add()
 `ec_record_t *ec_role_add(ec_cert_t *c, char *role);`

 Add a role to a certificate.
 Returns the new role record on success, NULL otherwise.
+The created record will be automatically freed when the certificate is destroyed.

 ```c
 #include <ec.h>